Go to top button

 • Number of households: 7200

 The sample of the survey covers all the territory of Albania.
 The sample represents the whole population as well as its most typical groups.
 Collective households are not included in this survey.
-Elderly homes, nursing homes for disabled children, student hostels, hotels, soldier’s barracks, hospitals, sanatoriums, imprisonment institutions, etc, are excluded from the survey.
+Elderly homes, nursing homes for disabled children, student hostels, hotels, soldier’s barracks, hospitals, sanatoriums, imprisonment institutions, etc., are excluded from the survey.

-The reference period is the last three months before the interview till last 12 month prior the interview date.
+Deviation from this statement: The reference period is the last three months before the interview till last 12 month prior the interview date.

 Overall, the data is checked with previous years to identify any significant changes in the data.
 Where changes occur, the survey data is checked with alternative sources, if any.
 When there is no information from alternative sources, INSTAT corrects or confirms the data using emails or by calling the respondents.
-Measures taken by INSTAT each year, to increase response rates or to reduce the impact of nonresponse by imputing them are as follow:
+Measures taken by INSTAT each year, to increase response rates or to reduce the impact of nonresponse by imputing them are as follows:

 Data are collected directly from households and individuals.